LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Modeling the Latency for the Remaining Scenarios

 \textbf{Uplink Latency:} Every slot is an UL opportunity, so modeling follows \cref{sec:model-foundation} with simpler constraints:

 0.06in {\bf Modeling of $w_1$:} Any slot can host SR, so $A=\{1,\dots,T\}$. $w_1$ can be calculated from \cref{eq:w1}.

-0.06in {\bf Modeling of $w_2$:} For $w_2$, the difference from the \textit{Common Configuration} is that in \textit{Mini Slot}, $UC_{st}$ must start no earlier than the first UL symbol $Sy_{fUL}$.
-Thus, $w_2$ is as follows with this added constraint. {
+0.06in {\bf Modeling of $w_2$:} For $w_2$, the difference from the \textit{Common Configuration} is that in \textit{Mini-Slot}, $UC_{st}$ must start no earlier than the first UL symbol $Sy_{fUL}$.
+Thus, $w_2$ is as follows with this added constraint.